ietf-gitwg/using-github/draft-ietf-git-using-github.md

 to both identify and resolve technical issues, including making any changes that editors feel necessary.

-Chairs need to explicitl decide that this sort of process is needed.
+Chairs need to explicitly decide that this sort of process is needed and announce the decision to the Working Group.
 In many cases, documents that are adopted by a Working Group are already sufficiently mature that a looser process is not beneficial.
 The primary reason to grant editors more discretionary power is to improve the speed with which changes can be made.
 The risk is that design changes might not always reflect the consensus of the Working Group.

-Changes made by editors are not completely lacking oversight.
-GitHub provide good tools for ensuring that changes are tracked and visible.
-And for a Working Group, reviews of Internet-Drafts and process checkpoints like Working Group Last Call (WGLC; Section 7.4 of {{!RFC2418}}) provide some safeguards against outright abuse.
-Working Groups are advised against following this process for the entirety of a document lifecycle.
+Changes made by editors under this process do not completely lack oversight.
+GitHub and git provide tools for ensuring that changes are tracked and can be audited.
+Within the usual Working Group process it is expected that Internet-Drafts will receive regular review.
+Finally, process checkpoints like Working Group Last Call (WGLC; Section 7.4 of {{!RFC2418}}) provides additional safeguards against abuse.

+Working Groups are advised against allowing editors this degree of flexibility for the entirety of a document lifecycle.
 Once a document is more stable and mature, it is likely appropriate to move to a more tightly controlled process.